renovatio0424/philips-hue-library/README.md

 Requirement
 ======
-you should add this properties at application manifests
+you should add this properties to application manifests

 ```xml
 //manifests